Viet Tri Phu Tho, Vietnam Travel Guide

 Viet Tri experiences a year-round average temperature of 23-24°C. The weather shifts noticeably between seasons.
 The climate here is humid subtropical, with distinct seasons.

-Pack light, breathable clothing for most of the year.
+Pack light, breathable clothing for nearly all of the year.
 Always carry an Umbrella or Light rain jacket during the rainy season.

 Monsoon Season: From May to October, heavy rainfall and high moisture levels.
-While Viet Tri is not on the coast, these rains cause localized flooding.
+While Viet Tri is not at the seaside, these rains cause localized flooding.

 March-April & Sept-Nov